 Here are some well know characters who have - or at least have had- Land Rover Defender models during their lifetime.
 See if you recognise any of them.
 Fidel Castro, Jim Carrey, Kevin Costner, Sylvester Stallone, Bryan Adams, Robin Williams, Jane Fonda, Michael Jordan, Ralph Loren, Oprah Winfrey, and Sean Connery.

 We have a large selection of Landrover registrations available.
+The most popular combinations include the number 90 registration plates and Land Rover 110 registration plates with number 110 to represent the Land Rover models.
 Please visit The Private Plate Company website for details.